 About Mary Ann

-Mary Ann Bishop is a Bible teacher, author, recording artist and conference speaker.
-In 1990 Mary Ann became the teaching leader of Bible Study Fellowship in Myrtle Beach, SC teaching the class 15 years.
+Mary Ann Bishop is a Bible teacher, an award-winning author, recording artist and conference speaker.
+In 1990, Mary Ann became the teaching leader of Bible Study Fellowship in Myrtle Beach, SC, serving the class 15 years.

-Because of her heart for expanding the cause of Christ through global missions, in 2000 she and her husband David established White Harvest Trading Company and White Harvest Foundation located in Pawleys Island, SC.
-Through White Harvest ministries business platforms were provided for missionaries located in China, Vietnam, Laos, and Turkey.
+Because of her heart for expanding the cause of Christ through global missions, in 2000 she and her husband David established White Harvest Trading Company and White Harvest Foundation, located in Pawleys Island, SC.
+White Harvest ministries has provided business platforms for missionaries located in China, Vietnam, Laos and Turkey.

-Mary Ann regularly travels to India with teams of women who train the emerging church planters, pastors, and leaders through the storytelling method set forth in her three-volume curriculum series, Servants of the Most High God (2010), now published in 10 Indian languages.
+Mary Ann regularly travels to India with teams of women who train emerging church planters, pastors and leaders through the storytelling method set forth in her multi-volume curriculum series, Servants of the Most High God (2010), now published in 10 Indian languages.
 She has authored numerous resources of biblical characters now in use throughout the mission fields of South Asia.
 The Christian Author Awards sponsored by Xulon Press chose her book Jonah, God’s Reluctant Prophet as first place winner in the Bible Study Category.
 Her original book Servants of the Most High God, Volume 1 won an award in the Missions category.

 “Let us make earth a little less homelike and souls more precious.
 Jesus is coming again, and so soon!
 Will He find us really obeying His last command: Go ye into all the world and make disciples of all nations?” —Hudson Taylor

 Gospel: The perfect life, atoning death, and resurrection of Jesus which is the power of God unto salvation for everyone who believes (Romans 1:16; Ephesians 1:13-14; Colossians 1:22-23; Romans 3:20).